Guidelines for StudentsUnder Australian Copyright Law there are three main ways that copyright material can be used legally.

 - downloading copyright protected music from the Internet to your hard drive if you do not have express permission from the copyright owner.

 Before you use anyone else's intellectual property in whatever format it is your responsibility to think about whether you will be infringing copyright legislation.
-Any such infringement is also an infringement of Avondale College regulations.
+Any such infringement is also an infringement of Avondale University College regulations.

 For answers to specific copyright questions please use Copyright Help